 frequency segment: A contiguous block of spectrum used by a transmission or a block of spectrum used by a transmission that would be contiguous were it not punctured.

-Gaussian frequency shift keying (GFSK): A modulation scheme in which the data are first filtered by a Gaussian filter in the baseband and then modulated with a simple frequency modulation.
+Gaussian frequency shift keying: [GFSK] A modulation scheme in which the data are first filtered by a Gaussian filter in the baseband and then modulated with a simple frequency modulation.

 geolocation: A location within an earth-centric frame of reference.